magiblot/tvision/README.md

     default:
         // Does the event contain text?
         if (ev.keyDown.textLength) {
+            char buf[512];
+            size_t length;
             // Fill 'buf' with text from the input queue,
             // including the text in 'ev'.
-            char buf[512];
-            size_t length;
-            size_t count = 0;
-            while (textEvent(ev, buf, length, count)) {
+            while (textEvent(ev, buf, length)) {
                 // Process 'length' bytes of text in 'buf'.
                 // ...

-                // Also, a total of 'count' characters have been read
-                // up to this moment.
-                if (count > 2) {
-                    // This looks like a large chunk of text.
-                    // It's not just the user typing fast.
-                }
             }
             // 'textEvent()' clears 'ev' after reading it the first time.
             // That is, by this point, 'ev.what' is 'evNothing'.